jolicode/MediaBundle/doc/getting-started/demo.rst

 .. tip::

     The ``demo`` castor commands namespace contains other useful commands to interact with the demo application (clearing the cache, loading fixtures, etc.).
 You can list them by running the ``castor`` command.
-You can also get detauiled usage instructions by reading `the demo README file <https://github.com/jolicode/MediaBundle/blob/main/demo/README.md>`_.
+You can also get detailed usage instructions by reading `the demo README file <https://github.com/jolicode/MediaBundle/blob/main/demo/README.md>`_.

 Stopping the demo application
 -----------------------------